 My life with diabetic retinopathy was a huge adjustment.
 My grandmother and father were both affected by diabetic eye disease, but nothing can truly prepare you for your own experience.
 I began seeing my eye doctor monthly and prepared to receive injections in my eyes, which took time to adjust to as part of my new life with diabetes.

 Today, I am in a much healthier place; I get my dilated eye exam each year, and I see my eye specialist every eight weeks.
 I am fortunate to have a mother and a wife who form the core of a solid support system.
-I’m also grateful for opportunities to share my experience with others and raise awareness of health inequities in the Type 2 diabetes community.
+I’m also grateful for opportunities to share my experience with others and raise awareness of health gaps in the Type 2 diabetes community.
 If I’ve learned anything through these experiences, it is that awareness is everything – and then it’s time to act.